digitalideastudio/aws-custom-platform-ubuntu/README.md

-TecdonorPlatform_Ubuntu
+DIPlatform_Ubuntu
 =======================
 This repository contains the source for an Elastic Beanstalk Custom Platform.
 This custom platform is based on **Ubuntu 16.04** and supports **Node.js 6.11.3**.

-See the Packer template, *tecdonor_platform.json*, for details on the AMI and scripts that the builder runs as it creates the tecdonor platform.
+See the Packer template, *di_platform.json*, for details on the AMI and scripts that the builder runs as it creates the platform.

-Once Packer has built the tecdonor platform, it is available in the Console, EB CLI, and APIs/SDKs as "Tecdonor Platform Container".
+Once Packer has built the platform, it is available in the Console, EB CLI, and APIs/SDKs as "DI Platform Container".

 For further information on custom platforms, see the [Custom Platforms docs](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/custom-platforms.html).